 “Is Stainless Steel Magnetic?” when asked this question by material engineers, a mixed response is obtained.
 Some say Stainless steel is non-magnetic and some say it is magnetic.
 Let’s explore more on this subject to find out if Stainless Steel is Magnetic or not.

 Stainless Steel is a group of ferrous alloy materials containing more than 11% chromium to prevent it from rusting.
 Other elements of stainless steel are carbon, molybdenum, nitrogen, aluminum, sulfur, silicon, nickel, copper, niobium, selenium, etc. The chromium present in stainless steel creates a passive film to protect the underlying material from corrosion.

 - it must contain a ferromagnetic material like iron, nickel, cobalt, terbium, gadolinium, dysprosium, etc.

 - crystal structure should be such that it has partially-filled electron shells (the incomplete inner core of electrons) that create a magnetic dipole moment.
 The Body-centered cubic lattice of ferritic microstructure shows this property.

 Is Stainless Steel Magnetic?

 As mentioned above, the magnetic property of Stainless Steel will depend on the crystal structure of the alloy.
-Stainless Steel, being a ferrous material it contains iron, a ferromagnetic material.
-Now to possess magnetism, it needs to satisfy the second criteria mentioned above.
+Stainless Steel, being a ferrous material contains iron, a ferromagnetic material.
+Now to possess magnetism, it needs to satisfy the second criterion mentioned above.

 Stainless steels available in the market are classified into the following four groups: